 More and more Africans are getting a Taste of Coffee that was Born and Grown in Africa.

 Africa is the Birthplace of Coffee: Coffee Born and Grown in Africa.
-People worldwide greet a new day with a hot cup of steaming coffee.
+People worldwide greet a new day with a hot cup of steaming Coffee.
 It is that second sunrise for most.
-There is nothing like a flavorful cup of morning joe.
-The aroma itself gets us going
+There is nothing like a flavorful cup of morning joe, and the aroma gets us going.

-Many think that Coffee comes from South America, some far-away island-like Sumatra, Java, or other Asian countries, not knowing that the Birthplace of Coffee is Africa.
-Coffee was Born Grown in Africa.
+Many think that Coffee comes from South America, some faraway island-like Sumatra, Java, or other Asian countries, not knowing that the Birthplace of Coffee is Africa.
+Coffee was Born and Grown in Africa.
 The indigenous Robusta variety is found in Uganda, and the indigenous Arabica variety is found in Ethiopia.